 Conscientiousness – People with the C style are usually analytical and reserved.
 Similar to the S style, they prefer stability, but their priority on accuracy will cause them to challenge assumptions rather be accommodating.

 Is it Really that Simple?

 Yes … and no. While the DiSC model can accurately describe human behavior using just four styles, obviously people are far more complex than four flavors.

 The Everything DiSC Workplace Assessment uses style combinations to to distinguish 12 different styles.
-But the detail goes beyond even that: Every one of us is a combination of the four styles and the circular model can represent this mix; the older, graph-style model could not.
+But the detail goes beyond even that: Every person is a combination of all four styles and the circular model can represent this mix; the older, graph-style model could not.

 Looking for something even more specific?

 Everything DiSC also has self-assessments for Emotional Intelligence, Sales, Management, Leadership and Productive Conflict.
 All of these applications use the same DiSC letters and combinations to create a common language for discussion and interpersonal growth.

 Ever feel like you don’t understand your co-worker?
 Your significant other?

 Is it possible some of your relationships are suffering because of this lack of understanding?